jules2689/trudeau/trudeau/2020-04-17/q_a.md

 ---

 **Question**:
-(voice  and with respect to the $500 million for artists, who will be getting it, whyisn't it the association receiving it?
+(voice  and with respect to the $500 million for artists, WHO will be getting it, whyisn't it the association receiving it?